 A “flapless LASIK,” SMILE is a minimally invasive Laser Vision Correction procedure.
 During SMILE laser eye surgery, a lenticule is created inside the intact cornea using the ZEISS VisuMax femtosecond laser.
 The removal of the lenticule through a very small peripheral corneal incision achieves the desired vision correction.

-Because no large cut is made in the cornea as in LASIK, the cornea retains its natural architectural structure and physiology better than LASIK.
-The result is greater corneal biomechanical stability and potential for less dryness following surgery.
-For these reasons, the procedure is particularly more suited for people with thin cornea and dry eyes.
+Building on LASIK’s success, SMILE is a flapless version of laser vision correction in which the cornea better retains its natural architectural structure and physiology after the procedure.
+The result is greater corneal biomechanical stability and the potential for a less dry eye.
+For these reasons, SMILE is particularly more suited for people with a thin cornea and dry eyes.
 Furthermore, without the flap, patients are able to resume almost all normal activities immediately after surgery.
+This includes full-contact sports, water activities, and eye make-up wear.

 Dr. Paul C. Lee, at CCRS, was the first U.S. eye surgeon to be certified on this revolutionary laser vision correction procedure in November of 2014 by performing the very first SMILE surgery on the West Coast.